 Supplier Relationship Management

-In the eyes of a supplier, both procurement and AP are often viewed as a single entity.
-It is important that both of these functions are united and working towards a common goal.
 Procurement and AP need to constantly communicate and update each other about their interactions with suppliers.
 Any potential issues need to be flagged immediately and procurement should be able to discuss any feedback from AP in review meetings.

 Tactics to Achieve Procurement and AP Alignment